-It’s like Keanu’s bus bundling up the road in front of it into a bunched up pile and driving over it, while keeping at the 50 mph limit.
+It’s like Keanu’s bus bunching the road into a pile and driving over it, while keeping at the 50 mph limit.
 This will let the bus travel across far more road but without setting the bomb off.
 It might just work.

 A space civilisation may be possible after all.